-- 1. Move ON/STOP switch to the ON position. - Pull choke/fast idle lever out to the full extent. - 3.
-Slowly press primer bulb 6 times. - Pull the starter rope quickly with your right hand 5 times.
+- Move ON/STOP switch to the ON position. - position.Pull the choke/fast idle lever out to the full extent. - 3.
+Pull starter rope quickly with your right hand a maximum of 10 times.
 Then, proceed to the next step.

-NOTE: If the engine sounds as if it is trying to start before the 5th pull, stop pulling and immediately proceed to the next step.
+NOTE: If the engine sounds as if it is trying to start before the 10th pull, stop pulling and immediately proceed to the next step.